skull image of temporal bone rotating

 • Forms the posterior wall of the eye orbit.

-• Looks like a butterfly wing inside cranium.
+• Resembles a butterfly wing when viewed from inside the cranium.

 • Contains sphenoidal sinuses that drain into the nasal cavity.